hturowski/PetStore/README.md

 After you have Kubernetes working, you'll need to copy (not move) the `.kube` folder in your user's home directory to the root of your `C` drive.
 After the copy, Jenkins will use the Kubernetes configuration file at `c:\.kube\config` to manage your local Kubernetes cluster.

+### Helm
+Helm makes managing deployments to Kubernetes easier.
+It allows us to create charts that define deployments and update those deployments to new versions when we need to.
+You will need to install [Helm](https://helm.sh) on your workstation.

 ### MySQL Workbench
 **Do not install MySQL on your local workstation.**
 If you have MySQL installed, stop the service and set it to start manually.
 When you deploy the MySQL instance to Kubernetes it will use default MySQL port `3306` so having a local instance running will cause problems.
+You can use Helm to install MySQL with the following command: `helm install --name petstore-mysql --set service.type=LoadBalancer,mysqlRootPassword=root stable/mysql`

 You will need a way to interact with MySQL.
 You can use [MySQL Workbench](https://www.mysql.com/products/workbench/) or your favorite SQL tools.